support Need help?call1300 804 855mailinfo@ncaust.com.au

 National Clearance Australia employs industry-standard security measures to protect your personal information from misuse, loss, and unauthorised access, modification, or disclosure.
 These measures include physical security, network security controls, encryption, and strict access controls limiting access to authorised personnel only.

-Please note that once Your Information has been transmitted to a third party with your consent, National Clearance Australia may not be able to retrieve, modify, or delete it from that third party's systems.
+Please note that once you have provided your result to a third party, National Clearance Australia is not able to retrieve, modify, or delete it from that third party's systems.

 6. Nationally Coordinated Criminal History Check